DorothyTamYiLing/GWarrange/documents/tutorials.md

 This tutorial is based on 468 _Bordetella pertussis_ genomes with pertactin (PRN) expression information.
 Among them, 165 genomes show the presence of pertactin expression and 303 show absence.
 Pertactin expression information is taken from the supplementary material summarised in Lefrancq _et al._ 2022.

-First, genomes asemblies from which detecting genome rearrangements are detected are re-orientated by a chosen gene, i.e. gidA.
+First, genomes asemblies from which genome rearrangements are detected are re-orientated by a chosen gene, i.e. gidA.
 The location and orientation of gidA in the genomens are obtained by blasting it with multifasta file of genome assemblies.
 ```
 #unzip the genome file if neccesasry
 gunzip ./example_data/PRN_468.fna.gz